Undergraduate student funding

 Extended Programmes in Bachelor of Arts and Bachelor of Social Science

-Ten Entrance Scholarships will be allocated competitively and on academic merit, which acknowledges and rewards excellent performance in the National Senior Certificate (NSC) examinations, to applicants placed in one of the Faculty’s extended programmes.
+Ten Faculty Entrance Scholarships will be allocated competitively and on academic merit, which acknowledges and rewards excellent performance in the National Senior Certificate (NSC) examinations, to applicants placed in one of the Faculty’s extended programmes.
 This will be done on the recommendation of the programme convenor and the Faculty scholarship sub-committee, and will be decided by the Dean.

 |Open||510||average of 85% for Academic Literacy and Quantitative Literacy|